 If none of these relatives decide to bring a wrongful death claim for the benefit of the family, the executor or administrator of the deceased person’s estate can choose to do so.
 Other family members, such as siblings, aunts, and uncles, are not included under Texas’ wrongful death statute.

 Bringing a Wrongful Death Claim after Losing a Pregnancy

 Losing an unborn child in an accident can be devastating.
-Even if a pregnant woman herself survives a car crash or other accident, often she will lose the pregnancy.
+Even if a pregnant woman survives a car crash or other accident, she will often lose the pregnancy.
 In many states, the family would only be eligible to bring a wrongful death claim if the child was born alive before dying from the resulting injuries.
-In Texas, however, any unborn child falls under the definition of “individual” for a wrongful death claim from the moment of conception.
-If you lost a pregnancy as a result of an accident and can show proof of that pregnancy, you can bring a wrongful death claim on behalf of a child that failed to be born alive.
+In Texas, however, any unborn child falls under the definition of “individual” for a wrongful death claim from conception.
+If you lost a pregnancy due to an accident and can show proof of that pregnancy, you can bring a wrongful death claim for a child that failed to be born alive.